 The department of art will provide provocative exhibitions and educational programming that provide a local connection to the national and international dialogue about contemporary art and provide a framework for an interchange between artists, scholars, students and the community at large.
 While the exhibitions feature contemporary art, they often address other disciplines and societal issues in general.
 Integrated into the curriculum, these programs contribute significantly to the Chapman education.

-For a full list of gallery events please visit our gallery exhibitions page.
+For a full list of past gallery events please visit our gallery exhibitions page.

 Visit our Blog!

 Please note that the Guggenheim Gallery doesn't accept unsolicited exhibition proposals for review.